 Then add a black fedora hat and Dr Marten boots to toughen up the aesthetic.

 Another option is to go with cargo trousers with a millennium-influenced sequin halter or racer-neck crop top and corresponding combat boots.
-Either way, it’s all about big hair, being fearless and an IDGAF attitude.
+Either way, it’s all about big hair and an IDGAF attitude.

 Product details: